 Drop down dew, ye heavens, from above, and let the clouds rain the just: let the earth be opened, and bud forth a saviour . . .

-As the week goes on, Isaiah calls the Israelites to abandon all idols, in the Scripture Reading for December 18 and the Scripture Reading for December 20; and announces new prophecies concerning Christ, familiar to us from Handel's Messiah, in the Scripture Reading for December 21.
+As the week goes on, Isaiah calls upon the Israelites to abandon all idols, in the Scripture Reading for December 18 and the Scripture Reading for December 20; and announces new prophecies concerning Christ, familiar to us from Handel's Messiah, in the Scripture Reading for December 21.
 With each passing day, the prophecies become more clear, until, with the Scripture Reading for December 24, Isaiah calls us to "arise," "shake thyself from the dust," and "rejoice and give praise together," because "all the ends of the earth shall see the salvation of our God."

 Daily Scripture Readings for Advent: